Logo Barenbrug

 Snow mould

-Snow mould is a rare but serious disease, caused by the fungus...
+Snow mould is caused by the fungus Microdochium nivale and can...

-Snow mould is a rare but serious disease, caused by the fungus Monographella nivalis (asexual phase – Microdochium nivale or Fusarium nivale).
+Snow mould is caused by the fungus Microdochium nivale and can sporadically cause serious disease.
 It can be a problem in establishing autumn sown pasture following cereals.
 Long, rank pasture swards can also become infected in winter, especially under snow.

 more